 How is SAD treated?

 When treated conventionally antidepressant medication is administered.
 Sometimes CBT (Cognitive Behavioral Therapy) is also prescribed.
-Light therapy is a popular alternative to using drugs.
+SAD light therapy is a popular alternative to using drugs.
 Being noninvasive and nontoxic it offers a more natural approach to the problem.

 So what is involved in the treatment?

 There are many SAD lamps on the market today, and they do not require a medical prescription to buy them.
+We have detailed the best ten choices in this SAD lamp review.
 Each manufacturer will have an explanation of use with the recommended safety protocols.

 However we will give a brief typical treatment method.